Natalie Jackson (MBACP) Dip. Therapeutic Counselling, BSc (hons) Psychology

 My therapeutic training is underpinned by my degree in Psychology, which provides me with a deep and unique understanding of psychological processes, helping me to further understand the hurdles that life can throw at us and how they affect our wellbeing.

-I am a fully qualified Counsellor and a member of the British Association for Counselling and Psychotherapy (BACP).
+I am a fully qualified Counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
 This membership means that I am fully committed to ensuring the best professional practice, guided by the BACP ethical framework.
 What this means for you is that I am a caring and understanding practitioner offering high professional standards.